Behodler/behodler2/documentation/Whitepaper.md

 $$
  \frac{P_{SCX_{T}}}{P_{SCX_{U}}} = U/T
 $$
-Returning to the example of Mkr and Dai, for 10000 Dai, we have
+Returning to the example of Mkr and DAI, for 10000 DAI, we have
 $$
  3000 = 10000/T
 $$